You Can Help Turn the Tide on Plastic. Here’s How.

 Jones & Lamson Brownfield Rehabilitation

-As a way to reduce waste going to landfills and to raise funds creatively, the Black River Action Team recycles old cell phones and empty inkjet and laser cartridges.
-People with one or more of these items can contact BRAT at email@example.com.
+As a way to reduce waste going to landfills and to raise funds creatively, the Black River Action Team recycles old cell phones and HP brand empty inkjet and laser cartridges.
+People with one or more of these items can contact BRAT or bring them to the Springfield Transfer Station - BRAT has a collection box there.